“I Have Been Banned”: US Revokes Wole Soyinka’s Visa, Nobel Laureate Breaks Silence

 “I’m still looking into my past history...
 I don’t have any past criminal record or even a felony or misdemeanour to qualify for the revocation,” he said.

-“I’ve started looking back—have I ever misbehaved toward the United States of America?
+“I’ve started looking back - have I ever misbehaved toward the United States of America?
 Do I have a history?
 Have I been convicted?
 Have I gone against the law anywhere?”

 While the specific reason for the visa revocation remains undisclosed, the announcement comes amid broader efforts by the US government to tighten immigration policies and reduce the influx of migrants.

-US embassy quietly revokes Nigerian visas
+US embassy allegedly quietly revoking Nigerian visas

-These letters instructed recipients to submit their passports to consulates in Lagos or Abuja, where their visas were subsequently cancelled without explanation.
+In a recent article, former Chief Corporate Communications Officer of NNPC Ltd, Olufemi Soneye, claimed that numerous Nigerians had received official letters from the US Embassy recently, instructing recipients to submit their passports to consulates in Lagos or Abuja, where their visas were subsequently cancelled without explanation.

 Source: Legit.ng